- Gentreo

 We may receive a commission if you sign up or purchase through links on this page.
 Here's more information.

-The Gentreo homepage discusses how the product came about: the co-founder of Gentreo, Renee Fry, took her parents to an estate planning lawyer who charged them $10,000 to prepare what she believed were standard documents that the lawyer had provided to other clients.
-She thought: There has to be a better way.
+The co-founder of Gentreo, Renee Fry, took her parents to an estate planning lawyer who charged them $10,000 to prepare what she believed were standard documents.
+She thought: there has to be a better way.
 And Gentreo was born.

-It makes sense to have a more affordable alternative, especially if you are only get recycled estate planning documents.
-However, the Gentreo site does disclaim that it is “not a law firm or a substitute for a law firm” and that it simply provides self-help services.
+It makes sense to have a more affordable alternative, which allows updates to documents without extra costs.
+However, Gentreo does disclaim that it is “not a law firm or a substitute for a law firm” and that it simply provides self-help services.

 In this Gentreo review, I will give you an overview of what Gentreo has to offer and its pros and cons so you can decide if it is a good fit for you.